fabkrum/core-web-vitals-optimizer/README.md

 #### Create/Update CrUX Origins
 Menu: Core Web Vitals Organizer → Origins → Create/Update CrUX Origins

-The tool creates a Origin sheet and shows shows the Core Web Vital metrics based on the latest CrUX data.
+The tool creates a Origin sheet and shows the Core Web Vital metrics based on the latest CrUX data.
+If you run it again the page will be deleted and recreated.

 #### Toggle detail